Hachette Learning Logo

 Key findings

-• 15 out 15 participants said that all children’s enjoyment of stories had improved.
+• 15 out of 15 participants said that all children’s enjoyment of stories had improved.

 • 14 said that all children’s confidence in speaking and their verbal communication had grown.